-- review of management reporting documents. - review of Trustees/Governors meeting minutes. - confirming compliance with the Academy Trust's Scheme of Delegation. - compliance with delegated authorities. - consideration of whether any personal benefit has been derived from the Academy Trust's transactions by staff or related parties. - adherence to tendering policies.
+- Review of management reporting documents. - Review of Trustees/Governors meeting minutes. - Consideration of whether any personal benefit has been derived from the Academy Trust's transactions by staff or related parties. - Consideration of the Academies Trust Handbook regularity requirements and related documents; and - Review of internal controls